 To put the calorie savings into perspective, the average 180-pound person burns a little over 100 calories by walking a mile.
-Not a fan of exercise?
-Jeff suggests you choose a calorie-saving lettuce wrap.
-Lettuce has very few calories (a cup has only 5 calories).

 3. Add Some Color to Your Burger

 There’s nothing wrong with an original hamburger or cheeseburger, especially if you lighten it up with tips one and two.
 But you can combine different fruits and veggies to add flavor and nutritional value.
-Jeff’s favorite fruit to add to a burger is pineapple — although initially he was skeptical about the taste.
+A great fruit to add to a burger is pineapple — although initially he was skeptical about the taste.
 But trying it once sold him on the flavor combo and he rarely goes without.
 The pineapple tastes great and adds vitamin C, bromelain (a protein-digesting enzyme), and fiber.